General

 The New York State Flag boasts a clean and simple design, yet it carries deep symbolism that represents the rich history and values of the state.
 The flag consists of a field of dark blue, with the state coat of arms emblazoned in the center.
 The coat of arms itself is divided into two sections by a vertical white band, symbolizing the Hudson River and its role in connecting the state.
 On the left side of the band, a ship sails on the river, representing New York’s maritime heritage and its significance as a major port.
 On the right side, a mountain range can be seen, signifying the state’s natural beauty and its rugged terrain.

-See also What's New York Giants Record
+See also Are There Sharks In New York

 The coat of arms is surrounded by two supporters: a sailor wearing a Phrygian cap, symbolizing liberty, and Lady Justice, holding a sword and scales, representing the pursuit of justice.
 Above the coat of arms, a bald eagle perches with its wings spread wide, symbolizing courage and strength.
 Below, a ribbon bears the state motto, “Excelsior,” which means “ever upward.”
 Overall, the design of the New York State Flag illustrates the state’s maritime history, natural beauty, commitment to justice, and its optimistic and forward-thinking attitude.